 Many young are born during green season, due to the plentiful grazing around them.
 This allows for unique sightings of little ones finding their feet for the first time, fiercely protected by their mothers and the herd.
 Of course with babies around, there are predators not far behind, which can lead to spectacular (if stressful) encounters.

 Many lodges offer special offers or SADC rates during green season, making the destination up to 50% cheaper than the busy peak season.
 Take advantage of ‘stay/pay’ promotions as well as value added deals.

 Peace and quiet

-Say goodbye to pushing and shoving amongst other safari jeeps to get a glimpse of a cheetah.
+Say goodbye to pushing and shoving amongst other game drive vehicles to get a glimpse of a leopard.
 Green season is also quiet season, a time when there are fewer people, allowing the tourist a much more exclusive and personal safari.